bhubie/talks/blazor-render-modes/slides/slides.md

 <v-clicks>

 - lets you write razor components in desktop and mobile apps.
-- components are rendered in a embded webview control runing __on the device__
+- components are rendered in a embedded webview control running __on the device__
 - components have full access to native device capabilities through .NET Platform.
 - Controls for:
   - .NET MAUI